Thermometry Based on a Superconducting Qubit: Experimental details

 In order to understand the deviation of the population functions $A,B$ and $C$ from the exact formulas in Tab.\,\ref{tab:ABC} and the qubit effective temperature $T_\mathrm{eff}$ from the cryostat temperature $T_\mathrm{MXC}$ at higher temperatures, we implement a numerical model which accounts for time evolution of the population distribution of a qubit.
 First, let us discuss important assumptions underlying the model, which are based on the experimental data.
 We assume, that the control sequences of $\pi$-pulses are short compared to the qubit dephasing and relaxation times $\left(3\Delta t_\pi < \tau_\varphi, \tau_1 \right)$.
 Then we are interested in tracking the time evolution of the population distribution, described by the diagonal terms of the density matrix.
 The duration of the qubit state readout $\Delta t_\mathrm{RO}$ is larger than or of the order of the relaxation time $\left(\Delta t_\mathrm{RO}\gtrsim \tau_1\right)$.
 The model considers population of the three lowest states with finite decay times $\tau_1^{ge}$ and $\tau_1^{ef}$ of the $ge$- and $ef$-transitions, respectively.

-We begin with a qubit, which is thermalized at a temperature $T$, setting initial populations $p_{g,e,f}^{(0)}(T)$ and then imitate application of $\pi_{ge}$- and $\pi_{ef}$-pulses by instantaneous swapping of the corresponding level populations with finite efficiencies, designated as $\delta_{ge,ef} \in [0,1]$ (see Fig.\,\ref{fig:chip_pulses}\,e).
+We begin with a qubit, which is thermalized at a temperature $T$, setting initial populations $p_{g,e,f}^{(0)}(T)$ and then imitate application of $\pi_{ge}$- and $\pi_{ef}$-pulses by instantaneous swapping of the corresponding level populations (see Fig.\,\ref{fig:chip_pulses}\,e) with finite efficiencies, designated as $\delta_{ge,ef} \in [0,1]$.
 For example, a $\pi_{ge}$-pulse with $\delta_{ge}=0.9$ means that a qubit state with $p_g=1.0,\ p_e=0.0,\ p_f=0.0$ would turn result into $p_g=0.1,\ p_e=0.9,\ p_f=0.0$.
 Then we calculate the time evolution of the population during the readout time, and multiply it by arbitrary pure state responses $\varphi_i$.
 Next we construct the population ratios $A,\ B$ and $C$ and calculate the effective temperature (see Fig.\,\ref{fig:model} b).
 A detailed description of the model is provided in Appendix\,\ref{app:model}.